flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

     ```

 !!! tip "Search Exclusion"
-    While writing documentation, you may want to include pages in the final build as part of the `docs/` directory but not have these pages referenced within the search index.
+    While writing documentation, you may want to include pages in the final build as part of the `docs/` directory, but not have these pages referenced within the search index.

     You can simply add to the top of the document the following meta information to utilize mkdocs-material's built in search exclusion: